spiraldb/vortex/README.md

 This project is inspired by and--in some cases--directly based upon the existing, excellent work of many researchers and OSS developers.

-In particular, the following academic papers greatly influenced the development:
+In particular, the following academic papers have strongly influenced development:

 * Maximilian Kuschewski, David Sauerwein, Adnan Alhomssi, and Viktor Leis.
   [BtrBlocks: Efficient Columnar Compression for Data Lakes](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf).